Afghanistan

 Photojournalism

-I didn't really know where I was going.
-I didn't really know what I was doing.
-I hadn't worked out how I was going to get into the country, let alone how I was going to get out again.
-I wanted an adventure and to have a go at being a photographer.
+I didn’t really know where I was going or what I was doing.
+I hadn’t figured out how I would get into the country, let alone how I would get out again.
+What I did know was that I wanted an adventure and a chance to try my hand at being a photographer.
+The uncertainty was part of the allure—a test of my resilience and a step into the unknown.
+The images from that first trip won the Sunday Times Ian Parry Award and kickstarted my career in photojournalism.